 Pension death benefits before and after 75.

-- ▸If the DC pension holder dies before age 75, beneficiaries receive the entire remaining pot tax-free — whether taken as a lump sum or via drawdown.
+- ▸If the DC pension holder dies before age 75, beneficiaries can usually receive the remaining pot income-tax-free if the benefits are paid or designated within the two-year window and stay within the relevant allowance rules.

 - ▸If the holder dies at 75 or older, beneficiaries pay income tax at their marginal rate on all withdrawals from the inherited pension.